rise8-us/rise8-us/docs/practice-playbook.md

 # Engineering Practice Playbook

 ## Preamble
-This document contains our opinions on software developemnt.
+This document contains our opinions on software development.
 We understand that it is not always possible to hold to some of these standards.
-We trust each of our engineer's autonomy to respond to any given situtation.
+We trust each of our engineer's autonomy to respond to any given situation.

 ## What is an Engineer?
 ---